sftcd/cs2014/assignments/assignment3/README.md

 - [cs2014coin-util.c](cs2014coin-check.c) - some API utilities
 - [cs2014coin-check.c](cs2014coin-check.c) - the API implementation code for coin checking
 - [cs2014coin-make.c](cs2014coin-make.c) - a stub of the API implementation code for making coins - you'll write the code for this
+- [check-time.sh](./check-time.sh) - a script to see how fast/slow we are vs. openssl
 - [Makefile](Makefile)  - the Makefile to builld the above and link in the mbed TLS library
 - [../assignment2/mbedtls-2.6.0](../assignment2/mbedtls-2.6.0/) - the directory with the mbed TLS stuff
 - [../assignment2/mbedtls-2.6.0-apache.tgz](https://tls.mbed.org/download/start/mbedtls-2.6.0-apache.tgz)- the tarball you downloaded